U.S. Capitol Building

 in United States

-Pouches are allowed.
-Advertising Pouches are allowed.
+Advertising of Pouches are allowed.

 The GSTHR database is updated regularly by our team.
 However, please be aware that the information we provide does not constitute legal advice.
 We cannot guarantee that the information is up to date or accurate, as the regulatory status of different product categories can change at short notice and with little publicity.
 If you wish to check the legal status of use or possession of any safer nicotine product in a specific country or region, you should verify the information independently.
 If you have reason to think that the information supplied on the GSTHR is inaccurate, please contact us with details and any references and we will rectify any errors.